 Geegah, Commercializing Ultrasonic MEMS for Fingerprint Recognition and Other Applications

 Recently Lal founded a company called Geegah (a meme word for Gigahertz) to commercialize the ultrasonic MEMS breakthrough, which won a Prototyping Award from the College of Engineering to transition to a startup.
 He is now the chief executive officer.
 His former graduate student Justin C. Kuo, PhD’18, Electrical and Computer Engineering, is chief technology officer.
-After licensing the relevant SonicMEMS patents from Cornell Technology Licensing, Geegah moved into the new Cornell Praxis Center for Venture Development.
+Geegah has licensed the relevant SonicMEMS patents from Cornell Technology Licensing (CTL) and is now a prospective client of the new Cornell Praxis Center for Venture Development.

 One of Geegah’s main thrusts is to develop ultrasonic MEMS for fingerprint recognition.
 “Right away, we realized we could sense things ultrasonically on the backside of the silicon chip,” Lal says.
 “We can get very high resolution of greater than 1500 DPI (dots per inch) of anything touching the surface.
 That means we could make a state-of-the-art fingerprint sensor, and there’s a very large market for that.”